 Since 2015, Google has put more and more pressure on website owners to make their sites mobile friendly.
 Over the past few years, the answer to the question: What does mobile friendly mean has changed when it comes to website design and development.

-Generally, it means that your site performs well on a mobile device like a phone or tablet.
+Generally, the meaning of mobile friendly is that your site performs well on a mobile device like a phone or tablet.
 However, you may also hear different terminology floating around like mobile friendly, mobile first, responsive design, adaptive design, separate mobile website (or m dot site) and mobile apps.
 Here’s a quick explanation of each type of mobile site experience.

 1. Mobile Friendly

 What is a mobile friendly website?
 What is a mobile friendly website?
 A mobile friendly website is essentially when your regular website shrinks down to be small enough to display on a mobile device.
 It looks like a tiny version of your website.
 There’s a lot of zooming, pinching and scrolling going on, but the site displays and functions.
 It can be a less-than-ideal user experience, but at least your site is viewable.
 An example of this kind of website is sleepexperts.com.

 2. Mobile First